tavaresasilva/vagrant-dev-lamp/README.md

 ### Step 3
 > It's done

-Use the html directory to build your project and access [localhost](http://localhost) to see the work
+Use the html directory to build your project and access [localhost](http://localhost) to see the work.
+You can access phpmyadmin with vagrant default username and password.

 ## Vagrant Cheat Sheet